Exploring Houston, Texas on a Business Aviation TripJuly 28, 2015 by Brenna Soth

 Houston has a number of airports – the two largest are George Bush Intercontinental (IAH / KIAH) and Houston Hobby Airport (HOU / KHOU).
 IAH offers nonstop services to 69 international destinations, while Houston Hobby is currently constructing an International Terminal; with plans to offer superb international service in the later part of 2015.
 There are also a number of smaller airports located all around the city; from Sugar Land, to Ellington Field and out to Galveston.
 The Sugar Land Regional Airport and Ellington Field serve as reliever airports for the Houston Airport System.
 Houston is also the home to the global headquarters for Universal Weather and Aviation Inc., the parent company of Air Culinaire Worldwide.
 Private aviation is a colossal part of the Houston landscape.
 With an abundance of oil and gas wealth, sporting events, the medical center and the city’s role as an import/export hub – aviation is a quite a booming business in Houston.

 The Houston Texans (football), Astros (baseball), Rockets (basketball) and Dynamo (soccer) are major sports teams in “Clutch City”.
 In addition, Houston is formerly the home of the Houston Oilers (now the Tennessee Titans), the Aeros hockey team and the late WNBA team called the Houston Comets.
 A great time to come to Houston is during The Houston Livestock Show and Rodeo, the world’s largest rodeo event—held at NRG Stadium every year from the end of February to the end of March.
 The annual event features over 20,000 livestock exhibits and nightly concerts featuring country music heavyweights.
 Fried Twinkies, Oreos, carnival rides, barbecue, barrel racing, bull riding and “Boot Scootin’” are just a few of the attractions you will have to opportunity to enjoy during rodeo season.
 Make sure to bring your boots and hat!
-For all the football buffs out there, Houston will be hosting the 2017 Super Bowl LI at NRG Stadium, the official home to the Houston Texans.
+For all the football buffs out there, Houston will be hosting the 2017 Big Game at the official home to the Houston Texans.
 Additionally, for college basketball followers, Houston will be hosting the 2016 NCAA Final Four.

 If sports and the rodeo aren’t your thing, there are also many other outdoor activities available to you year-round.
 The Water Wall, the Cockrell Butterfly Center, The Houston Arboretum & Nature Center (a nature sanctuary that spans 155 acres 4 miles west of downtown) and the Houston Zoo are all fun outdoor activities for you to enjoy while you are here.
 The Johnson Space Center and the Space Center (which is the visitor center) also inhabit one of our adored outer boroughs.
 Not to mention, Houston’s close proximity to the Kemah Boardwalk, Galveston and Surfside Beaches.